MrHertal/react-native-twilio-phone/README.md

 cd ios/ && pod install
 ```

 You must also create a Swift file like [this one](https://github.com/MrHertal/react-native-twilio-phone/blob/master/example/ios/File.swift) in the `/ios` folder.
-If you don't have such a file, your app won't build.
+If you don't have such a file, your app may not build.

 ## Usage